Mjz86/c_colon/README.md

 this document is not an authoritative definition of the c colon abi for any particular platform. platform vendors retain the ultimate power to define the c colon abi for their platform. platforms using this abi for c colon should declare that they do so, either unmodified or with a certain set of changes.

-also , this is generally incomplete, the c colon spec and mcc abi of that spec will be more refined in rach revisions .
+also , this is generally incomplete, the c colon spec and mcc abi of that spec will be more refined in each revisions .

 the formatting of this document is currently not very well, under scors are not ment for italic.